qutip/qutip-jax/doc/source/basics.rst

 Basic Usages
 ============

+Once imported, jax array will be available to contain ``qutip.Qobj``'s data and diffrax ODE will be available for solver (``sesolve``, ``mcsolve``, etc.).
+None of the function in the module are expected to be used directly, they will be used by qutip when the options to use this backend is used.

-Once imported, there re 3many ways to tell Qutip to use the jax backend.
+There are many ways to tell Qutip to use the jax backend.

 - Pass Jax array to the Qobj constructor.